 When a Zombie successfully tags a Human, the Human must immediately surrender their Human ID card to the Zombie.

-Humans who have been tagged become Zombies 15 minutes after they are tagged (this is different during missions and will be specified accordingly).
-Tagged Humans, not yet turned into Zombies, are no longer a member of either team and must place their bandanna around their neck, and put away their blaster(s), during the transition.
+Humans who have been tagged become Zombies 15 minutes after they are tagged.
+Within this 15 minute time frame, tagged Humans, who are not yet turned into Zombies, are no longer a member of either team and must place their bandanna around their neck, and stow away their blaster(s), during the transition.
 If the blaster cannot be put away within the 15 minute change time, the tagged Human may not participate as a Zombie until the blaster is sufficiently put away.
 At no point should a Zombie openly carry a blaster.

 8. Original Zombies